Outbreak-Research/Documentation/docs/game data/characters.md

 ## Main Characters(MCs) and other NPCs

-This section describes data related to MCs and other NPCs like ther characteristics.
+This section describes data related to MCs and other NPCs like their characteristics.

 ### NPCs data